aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/data/cells-formatting/_index.md

 ![todo:image_alt_text](cells-formatting_3.png)

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-AddingBorderstoRange-AddingBorderstoRange.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-AddingBorderstoRange-AddingBorderstoRange.java" >}}
 ## **Colors and Palette**
 A palette is the number of colors available for use in creating an image.
 The use of a standardized palette in a presentation allows the user to create a consistent look.
 Each Microsoft Excel (97-2003) file has a palette of 56 colors that can be applied to cells, fonts, gridlines, graphic objects, fills and lines in a chart.